DUI Frequently Asked Questions

 Do I need a lawyer for my DUI case?

-The Hillsborough County DUI attorneys at Stechschulte Nell have helped clients throughout the Tampa Bay area and surrounding areas to defend themselves against DUI, keep their licenses and avoid going to jail.
+The South Tampa DUI attorneys at Stechschulte Nell have helped clients throughout Tampa Bay (including Pinellas County) to defend themselves against DUI, keep their licenses and avoid going to jail.
 Contact us today to learn how we can assist you with your DUI case.